grablab/openhand_node/README.md

 Tuning your OpenHand is one of the most important steps during the set up process.
 Due to the set screw gap in the dynamixel pulleys, it is often very difficult to tune the OpenHand perfectly without changing offsets in the code.
 We have implemented a simple function to find the correct offsets for each of the motors.
 This step may require a few iterations.

 #### Finding the correct offset
-We will proceed by assuming we are tesioning the Model O hand.
+We will proceed by assuming we are tensioning the Model O hand.
 It is important to recognize the correct order of IDs for initialization in the python command.
 The adduction motor should always be the first in the list, with the right finger next, left follows, and finally the thumb.
 We seek to set up the hand such that home position is with the tendons taught, but not moving the fingers, and the fingers to be perpendicular to the thumb.
 You are able to 'reset' or 'home' your hand if these offsets are correct which means we need to change the the minimum actuator value (which is implemented as a range from 0-1).
 You can find these offsets by iterating through values for each motor until the correct offset is recognized.
 The last string of characters signifies the types of actuators, either "MX", "RX", or "XM".
 For example:

 `$ python -i hands.py`